Tag Archives: family mountain biking

 Teach to shift kid’s mountain bikes

 One big difference between riding around the neighborhood and on trails is the need to shift quickly and frequently.
 Most kid’s mountain bikes have between six and 21 gears, with the higher gears used on the pavement and the lower gears for off-road conditions.
-Teaching your kid(s) how and when to shift will become more comfortable while riding over varying trail conditions.
-I find it is easy to train them on the sidewalk, in front of my home.
+Teaching your kid(s) how and when to shift will help them become more comfortable while riding over varying trail conditions.
+It is easy to train them on the sidewalk in front of my home.
 Have your child ride down the sidewalk in one gear, then shift to an easier gear and pedal on the grass when returning.
-By shifting between gears and conditions, kids can get a great feel for how the gears work.
+By shifting between gears and conditions, kids can get an excellent feel for how the gears work.

 Teach braking on kid’s mountain bikes

 Stopping on kid’s mountain bikes is about balancing two things; stopping power and control.
 Most brakes can easily produce enough stopping power to skid the wheels, but you lose control when the wheels skid.
 I found an easy way to teach this balance: find a short but steep hill with a clear run-out at the bottom.
-Position yourself below them on the hill as a safety precaution and have your kid head down.
-The first time down, tell them to squeeze the brakes (front and rear) as hard as they can.
+Position yourself below them on the hill as a safety precaution and have your kid’s head down.
+The first time down, tell them to squeeze the brakes (front and rear) as hard as possible.
 On the second trip down, have them squeeze a little less and feel the difference.
 Then have them apply the front brakes more, then more rear brakes on each successive trip.
 After a little while, they will have a good feel for the best way to use their brakes.

 Standing position

 When kids learn to ride a bike, they do so sitting down.
 While sitting is fine for smooth roads, it can become uncomfortable when riding over rocky trails.
 Try to teach your kid to stand while riding, using your legs to absorb bumps.
-You want to encourage them to have some bend in their knees and elbows and keep their weight back over the seat.
+You want to encourage them to bend their knees and elbows and keep their weight back over the seat.
 This position lets them absorb all the rough terrain they might encounter.

 L-r: Matt Johnson and his sons Jack 10, and Cole, 9, mountain bike in Salem Park in Inver Grove Heights on Sunday, June 12, 2011.
 (Pioneer Press: Scott Takushi)